 - If you’re working with a recruiter, ensure you call them straight after the interview to give your feedback, so that they can follow it up quickly for you.

 It’s worth bearing in mind that not every interview will be in the same format.
-Although most are still face to face with a panel or just one hiring manager, you may find that you’re asked to attend a group interview, speak to someone via Skype or have a telephone interview.
+Although not so long ago most were face to face with a panel or just one hiring manager, you may find that you’re asked to attend a group interview on Zoom, but are more likely to speak to someone via Skype or have a telephone interview.
 Below are a few tips to help you with these.

 A group interview has the added test of assessing how you interact with a group.
 Will you be collaborative?
 Quieter than the others?
 Demonstrate leadership skills?